I decided to take the scenic route in the life and in the kitchen as well and loving every minute of it.

 Ever since I was a little girl, food was an essential part of my life and the route was marked as I evolved from being a very picky and whimsical eater to becoming a gourmand, deeply passionate about good food, entertaining and conversation around the table.

 I grew up in Italy, in a region where people since ever prepare their food from scratch and take time to eat and talk about food, and families return to one another for every meal.
 Since I was a young girl my mother’s cooking, elegant and classic, has impressed me.
 Today my mother’s essence exists as the undertone of my cooking, like an incidental music.

-Three years ago, my sweet clan (my husband and our three daughters) moved to southern California, a new life chapter began.
+Four years ago, my sweet clan (my husband and our three daughters) moved to Southern California, a new life chapter began.
 I felt the need to hold my culinary history in one beloved projet: Atmosfera cucina, an intimate cooking school in a quiet and elegant real kitchen, balancing between the italian taste and the french flair.

 When I was diagnosed celiac, my culinary world collapsed.
 I lost an essential part of my heritage, an antique language I spoke perfectly well made of traditions and memories, ingredients and flavors: suddenly I had no voice, I felt mute.
 Some days passed, some dinners ended and after few weeks without gluten I felt better than I was in the last two years.
 Instead of feeling angry for the foods I was missing, constantly mourning for the bread who didn’t taste like the “real bread”, I started to go with the flow.